corradodiba/scm-nodets-backend/README.md

    :hammer: Run `npm run build` to build the project.
 The build artifacts will be stored in the /build directory.

-   :mag_right: Run `npm test` to execute the unit tests via Mocha.
+   :bug: Run `npm test` to execute the unit tests via Mocha.

  # The following list shows how we structured the file system: